jbush001/NyuziProcessor/hardware/fpga/de2-115/README.md

 Follow instructions in the top level README to get the environment set up.

-Synthesizing and running on FPGA only works on Linux.
+These instructions only work on Linux.
 It uses Terasic's [DE2-115 evaluation board](http://www.terasic.com.tw/cgi-bin/page/archive.pl?Language=English&No=502).
 In addition to the packages listed in the top level README, this also requires [Quartus II FPGA design software](http://dl.altera.com/?edition=web) 13.1+.